jlynnraz/TriviaGame/README.md

 ## Installation
 * Fork It
 * Clone It
-* Open in your terminal or bash and run NPM Install
+* Open in default browswer
 * Or click [HERE](https://jlynnraz.github.io/TriviaGame/) to run the live demo

 ## Technologies